stanulilic/stanleyulili.com-old/_posts/2020-03-04-global-objects-in-nodejs.md

+---
+header:
+ teaser: /assets/images/posts/node-featured-image/featured-image.jpg
+feature_image: /assets/images/posts/node-featured-image/featured-image.jpg
+featured_image_alt: featured-image
+categories:
+ - node
+tags:
+ - node.js
+ - javascript
+excerpt: In this article, you will learn how to use some of the most common and important global objects in Node.js.

+title: "Global Objects in Node.js"
+---

 ### Introduction
 Since node.js follows the modular approach.
 When variables, functions or objects are defined in a file.
 They are **local** to that file.
 The file is treated as a module.
 To use the variables defined in one file in another file.
 They need to be exported with the `module.exports` syntax and imported in the other file using `require(path_of_file)`.
-This is  only how  you can use another module's variables, objects, .etc in another module.
+This is the only way you can use another module's variables, objects, .etc in another module.

-Global objects in Node.js work in a different way.
-They are global and avaible in all modules.
-You do not need to import them using `require`, you can use them directly anywhere in your application.
+Global objects in Node.js work differently.
+They are global and available in all modules.
+You do not need to export nor import them using `require` syntax, you can use them directly anywhere in your application.

-Node.js comes with global objects.
-The objects are global and are availalbe in all modules.
-In simple terms, you can use these objects anywhere in your application without having to including them.

-In this article, you will learn how to use global objects in Node.js.
-You will also learn about variables that are not true globals but behaves like globals.
-These variables exist only in the scope of modules.
+In this article, you will learn how to use some of the most common and important global objects in Node.js.

-## Prerequites
+## Prerequisites
 - You should have node.js installed on your computer
 - Basic command line or terminal knowledge